itiden/statamic-fa-widget/README.md

 The Fathom Analytics API is in a early access phase and might change causing this addon to fail.
 We will do our best to make sure it is updated when the API changes.

+The fathom analytics API don't yet support filtering for multiple hostnames, so for now only the first will be used.

 ## Disclaimer